How Can I Get Over an Affair?

 - Chances are you loved each other once.
 Why?

 - Sex?
 Take your time, be patient.
 Let the desire grow within and between you.
-Sometimes a partner may feel the need to have sex to dispel the anger and hurt experienced due to the affair.
-To assert their place.
+Sometimes, a partner may need sex to dispel the anger and hurt experienced due to the affair, to assert their place.
 It’s not a pissing contest.
-Therefore, make love not war.
+Therefore, make love, not war.

 What are some effects of an affair?

-However, the affair and fall out will affect the two of you, without doubt.
-Consequently, others will be affected.
-Children, family, friends to name but a few.
-Consider the overall picture not just one aspect.
-For example ‘staying together for the kids’.
+However, the affair and fallout will affect the two of you, without a doubt.
+Consequently, others will be affected: children, family, friends, to name but a few.
+Consider the overall picture, not just one aspect.
+For example, should we stay together for the kids?
 They may be better off away from a hostile environment.

-An affair doesn’t mean the end of a relationship but it would be naive to classify it as anything other than a crisis.
-Talk to each other about your needs, wants and expectations.
-As above renegotiate a new contract.
-A contract between yourselves in the relationship as opposed to the relationship within society.
+An affair doesn’t mean the end of a relationship, but it would be naive to classify it as anything other than a crisis.
+Talk to your partner about your needs, wants and expectations.
+Listen to your partner about their needs, desires and expectations.
+As above, renegotiate a new contract.
+A contract between yourselves as opposed to the relationship within society.
+Take your time.
 Relationship therapy may help you to navigate the choppy waters.
 A chart of how to recover after an affair.

 How to recover after an affair?
-What questions are you really asking:
+What questions are you asking:

 - can a marriage work after an affair?

-I do feel understanding is a better platform for making such important decisions.
-Relationship therapy can provide a safe place where you can be heard and maybe answer the question you are really asking.
+I do feel understanding is a better platform for making important decisions.
+Relationship therapy can provide a safe place where you can be heard and answer your questions.

 ‘Change happens when the pain of staying the same is greater than the pain of change.’